electric-eloquence/fepper-npm/excludes/profiles/base/extend/README.md

 ### CSS Preprocessor Line Comments

-Fepper's CSS preprocessing extensions default toward the writing of line comments for debugging purposes.
+Fepper's CSS preprocessing extensions default toward the printing of line comments for debugging purposes.
 Doing so provides an unambiguous indication that the CSS was preprocessed and that direct edits to the CSS should be avoided.
 If a project decision is made to style with one of them, it would be a